-New court documents reveal corruption at the Trump inaugural fund went to the very top
+New court documents reveal that corruption at the Trump inaugural fund went to the very top.

 Winston Wolkoff’s concerns were ignored.
 The Presidential Inaugural Committee ended up paying the Trump Hotel $1 million for four days use of the hotel’s ballroom.

 They probably should have heeded Winston Wolkoff’s warnings.
 The lawsuit bringing these records to light was filed by Karl Racine, the attorney general of Washington, DC, against the Inaugural Committee and the Trump Organization.
-Racine is arguing that the District has the right to seek the repayment of funds because nonprofits operating in Washington, DC, which the Inaugural Committee did, may not work to create profits for a private organization or individual.
+Racine is arguing that the district has the right to seek the repayment of funds because nonprofits operating in Washington, DC, which the Inaugural Committee did, may not work to create profits for a private organization or individual.
 According to Racine, the Inaugural Committee “coordinated with the Trump family to grossly overpay for event space in the Trump International Hotel.”
 The attorney general is asking that the money be returned and given to charities that promote civic engagement.
 (Racine is also separately involved with one of the emoluments lawsuits against the president regarding the Trump Old Post Office hotel, brought by the District of Columbia and the state of Maryland.)

-If the new lawsuit, which was filed this week, goes forward, it could release a further avalanche of details on how the most lavishly funded inaugural celebration frittered away tens of millions of dollars—and more details about how involved the Trump family itself was in the decision making.
+If the new lawsuit, which was filed this week, goes forward, it could release a further avalanche of details on how the most lavishly funded inaugural celebration frittered away tens of millions of dollars—and more details about how involved the Trump family itself was in the decision-making.

-Unsurprisingly, representatives of the Inaugural Committee issued a statement to the Washington Post insisting that there was no misconduct.
+Unsurprisingly, representatives of the inaugural committee issued a statement to the Washington Post insisting that there was no misconduct.

-Racine’s lawsuit also highlights how negotiations between the Inauguration Committee and the hotel happened specifically in the context of profits for the hotel.
-In early January 2017, when the Inaugural Committee was considering pulling out of at least one event at the hotel, the hotel’s manager emailed Gates highlighting his concerns: “Just heard that the Friday night reception had been canceled.
+Racine’s lawsuit also highlights how negotiations between the inaugural committee and the hotel happened specifically in the context of profits for the hotel.
+In early January 2017, when the committee was considering pulling out of at least one event at the hotel, the hotel’s manager emailed Gates highlighting his concerns: “Just heard that the Friday night reception had been canceled.
 Is it accurate?
-Tough on us if it is as it was a lot of revenue for 1,250 people,” Michael Damelincourt wrote.
+Tough on us if it is as it was a lot of revenue for 1,250 people,” Mickael Damelincourt wrote.
 Gates continued the negotiation.

 Racine’s supporting documents also offer a sense of the (sometimes comical) internal decisions being made for the most expensive inaugural celebration ever, which featured sparse crowds and far fewer events than normal.
-(Lists of tasks for Inaugural Committee staff are included in the suit because of the explicit references in them to the negotiations over use of the hotel space.)
-For instance, there are repeated mentions of Trump’s desire to arrive at a celebration on the Mall in a military helicopter, flanked by members of the military.
+(Lists of tasks for inaugural committee staff are included in the suit because of the explicit references in them to the negotiations over use of the hotel space.)
+For instance, there are repeated mentions of Trump’s desire to arrive at a celebration on the mall in a military helicopter, flanked by members of the military.
 This idea was apparently nixed because at the time of the celebrations, Trump was not yet commander in chief.
 The documents also describe the president-elect’s hopes for military helicopters and tanks to flank the stage at the outdoor celebration.
 Another note describes how Donald and Ivanka Trump jointly decided that the Beach Boys would not be performing.
-At one point, a to-do list item includes asking Melania Trump about a family-and-friends tea reception at the White House, followed by a note from an Inaugural Committee staffer, “There should be NO reception.”
+At one point, a to-do list item includes asking Melania Trump about a family-and-friends tea reception at the White House, followed by a note from an inaugural committee staffer, “There should be NO reception.”
 Later, a more adamant note appeared: “Confirmed that NO tea will be hosted at WH and must be removed from schedule.”

 Still, some of the most damning material revealed here has nothing to do with the Trump family and their over-the-top plans for the celebration.
-The documents repeatedly mention that Inaugural Committee staff should consult with Steve Wynn, the billionaire owner of Wynn Resorts who is a longtime GOP donor and personal friend of Donald Trump.
+The documents repeatedly mention that inaugural committee staff should consult with Steve Wynn, the billionaire owner of Wynn Resorts who is a longtime GOP donor and personal friend of Donald Trump.
 The suggestions are highly specific—Wynn directing that the song “40 Hours a Week” by the band Alabama be played at an inaugural event.
-In 2018, Wynn was accused of sexual misconduct, which led him to step down as CEO of his casino company and as a finance chairman for the Republican Party.
+In 2018, Wynn was accused of sexual misconduct, which led him to step down as CEO of his casino company and as a finance chair for the Republican National Committee.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.

-Note: Correction: An earlier version of this story misidentified Steve Wynn’s role as former finance chair of the Republican National Committee.